 GOVERNMENT AGENCIES (including federally recognized tribes)

-- NEW THIS YEAR: Agencies that exist within the same governmental entity are eligible to apply independently when they have different/distinct mission statements and their own separate advisory boards.
-Multiple departments/facilities within one agency may not apply independently; each agency must collectively determine the programs or projects for which to request funding.
+- Agencies that exist within the same governmental entity are eligible to apply independently when they have different/distinct mission statements and their own separate advisory boards.
+Multiple departments/facilities within one agency may not apply independently; each agency must collectively determine the programs or projects for which to request funding

 PUBLIC SCHOOLS AND PUBLIC LIBRARIES

-Individual schools and libraries within the same district/system may apply independently as long as they have their own budget and facility.
+- Individual schools and libraries within the same district/system may apply independently if they have their own budget and facility

 All applications and Final Reports must be submitted using the new online system.
 Please read the grant guidelines fully.
 When you are ready to apply for a grant, see the resources below to help guide you through the basics of using the new system.